jekyllex/landing-website/_pages/terms-and-conditions.md

 app i.e. You need to make sure that your device stays charged – if it runs out of battery and you can’t turn it on to avail the Service, Gourav Khunger cannot accept responsibility.

-With respect to Gourav Khunger’s responsibility for your use of the app, when you’re using the app, it’s important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, we do rely on third parties to provide information to us so that we can make it available to you.
-Gourav Khunger accepts no liability for any loss, direct or indirect, you experience as a result of relying wholly on this functionality of the app.
+With respect to Gourav Khunger's responsibility for your use of the app, when you're using the app, it's important to bear in mind that although we endeavour to ensure that it is updated and correct at all times, Gourav Khunger accepts no liability for any loss, direct or indirect, you experience as a result of using the app.

 At some point, we may wish to update the app.
-The app is currently available on Android – the requirements for system(and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
+The app is currently available on Android – the requirements for system (and for any additional systems we decide to extend the availability of the app to) may change, and you’ll need to download the updates if you want to keep using the app.
 Gourav Khunger does not promise that it will always update the app so that it is relevant to you and/or works with the Android version that you have installed on your device.